a2stuff/a2d/desktop/APIs.md

 Parameters: none (pass $0000 as address)

 Redraws the icons on the desktop (mounted volumes, trash).
-This call is required after destroying, moving, or resizing a desk accessory window.
+This call should be performed in response to an MGTK `update` event with `window_id` of 0, indicating that the desktop needs to be repainted.
+It assumes that overlapping windows will be repainted on top so no additional clipping is done beyond the active grafport.

 ### `IconTK::IconInRect` ($0B)